 would never be needed for other purposes.

-a more flexible alternative, where you store each
+tablespace feature provides a more flexible alternative,

-InnoDB table and its indexes in a separate
+InnoDB table and its indexes are

 file.
 Each such

 tablespace.
-This mode is
+This feature is

 controlled by the